 On February 24, 2017, President Trump signed Executive Order 13777 requiring federal agencies to designate a regulatory reform officer and to establish a regulatory reform task force for the purpose of evaluating regulations and making recommendations for their repeal, replacement, or modification.

 On September 8, 2017, the FDA opened a docket to accept comments from the public on any regulations established by the Center for Tobacco Products that ought to be repealed.
 The agency has opened a docket for each of its other regulatory centers and one docket for agency-wide regulation as well.
-In order to ensure that none of the important regulations that the Center for Tobacco Products has established are repealed, the public health community needs to submit comments by February 5, 2018.
+This docket closed on February 2, 2018.